gautamraj/gautamraj.github.io/content/posts/post-1.md

 ---
-title: "Robust iterators for server-side gRPC streams in Java"
+title: "Robust iterators for gRPC server-side streams in Java"
 date: 2023-04-18
-type: "post"
 ---

 One useful feature of gRPC is server-side streaming.
 A client can use this to